wonsunahn/CS1541_Project1/README.md

 [4: WB]     NOP: (Seq:        0)(Regs:   0,   0,   0)(Addr: 0)(PC: 0)
 [4: IF]   RTYPE: (Seq:        7)(Regs:   3,   3,   2)(Addr: 0)(PC: 2097336)
 =================================================================================
-                                       Cycle: -4  -3  -2  -1   0   1   2   3   4
+                                              Pipeline Stage
-    NOP: (Seq:        0)(Regs:   0,   0,   0) IF  ID  EX MEM  WB
+    NOP: (Seq:        0)(Regs:   0,   0,   0) WB
-    NOP: (Seq:        0)(Regs:   0,   0,   0) IF  ID  EX MEM  WB
+    NOP: (Seq:        0)(Regs:   0,   0,   0) WB
-  ITYPE: (Seq:        2)(Regs:  28, 255, 255)     IF  ID  EX MEM  WB
+  ITYPE: (Seq:        2)(Regs:  28, 255, 255) MEM_ALU
-   LOAD: (Seq:        1)(Regs:  16,  29, 255)     IF  ID  EX MEM  WB
+   LOAD: (Seq:        1)(Regs:  16,  29, 255) MEM_lwsw
-  ITYPE: (Seq:        3)(Regs:  28,  28, 255)         IF  ID  EX MEM  WB
+  ITYPE: (Seq:        3)(Regs:  28,  28, 255) EX_ALU
-    NOP: (Seq:        0)(Regs:   0,   0,   0)         IF  ID  EX MEM  WB
+    NOP: (Seq:        0)(Regs:   0,   0,   0) EX_lwsw
-  ITYPE: (Seq:        4)(Regs:  17,  29, 255)             IF  ID  EX MEM  WB
+  ITYPE: (Seq:        4)(Regs:  17,  29, 255) ID
-  ITYPE: (Seq:        5)(Regs:   3,  17, 255)             IF  ID  EX MEM  WB
+  ITYPE: (Seq:        5)(Regs:   3,  17, 255) ID
-  ITYPE: (Seq:        6)(Regs:   2, 255,  16)                 IF  ID  EX MEM  WB
+  ITYPE: (Seq:        6)(Regs:   2, 255,  16) IF
-  RTYPE: (Seq:        7)(Regs:   3,   3,   2)                 IF  ID  EX MEM  WB
+  RTYPE: (Seq:        7)(Regs:   3,   3,   2) IF
 =================================================================================
 ...
 ```

 At [CYCLE NUMBER: 4], we see our first bubble.
-This is due to a structural hazard on the ALU/Branch EX unit.
-There were two ITYPE instructions ready to issue in the ID stage at the previous cycle, but since there is only one ALU/Branch EX unit, only one could issue.
-The lw/sw EX unit is filled with a NOP bubble.
+This is due to a structural
+hazard on the ALU/Branch EX unit.
+There were two ITYPE instructions ready to
+issue in the ID stage at the previous cycle, but since there is only one
+ALU/Branch EX unit, only one could issue.
+The lw/sw EX unit is filled with a
+NOP bubble.

-In this way, you can analyze the output to make sure that various pipeline hazards are handled properly and also your optimizations work properly.
-Again, there is a set of reference outputs under the outputs_solution/ directory and diffs in the diffs/ directory that you can also analyze to figure out what you did wrong.
+In this way, you can analyze the output to make sure that various pipeline
+hazards are handled properly and also your optimizations work properly.
+Again,
+there is a set of reference outputs under the outputs_solution/ directory and
+diffs in the diffs/ directory that you can also analyze to figure out what you
+did wrong.

-Now, the simulator can also be run with a 1-wide processor configuration (see next section [Configuration Files](#configuration-files)).
-Let's take a brief look at the output for that configuration:
+Now, the simulator can also be run with a 1-wide processor configuration (see
+next section [Configuration Files](#configuration-files)).
+Let's take a brief
+look at the output for that configuration:

 ```
-$ nano outputs/sample.1-wide.out
+nano outputs/sample.1-wide.out
 ```

 You will see the following: